 - Recommend actions to manage the risk of Sexual Abuse, bearing in mind any criminal justice action being taken.

-The outcome of the meeting will vary depending on the needs of the case.
+The outcome of the meeting will vary depending on the needs of the child/young person.
 In most circumstances a plan will be agreed to be managed and reviewed under child in need procedures.
-Where a level of risk is identified it may be appropriate for a risk Strategy Meeting to be convened or the child to be considered under the Multi Agency Public Protection Arrangements (MAPPA) if the child is convicted.
+Where a level of risk is identified it may be appropriate for a risk Strategy Meeting to be convened or the child/young person to be considered under the Multi Agency Public Protection Arrangements (MAPPA) if the child is convicted of a criminal offence.

 Note Schools should follow the statutory guidance: Keeping Children Safe in Education which came into force on 3rd September 2018.

-Young people may be in denial about having a problem with their sexual behaviour and this may be supported by parents who do not want to confront reality of their child behaving in this way.
-There is often no legal requirement for the child or family to accept help and it may be easier to ignore the problem than confront it.
-This is a common response to this issue, practitioners will need to be familiar with the proposed intervention if they are to encourage anyone to accept it.
-The offer of further work may be helpfully framed as an opportunity to understand how the young person came to be in a position where they behaved in a way considered to be abusive.
+Children and young people may not recognise that their sexual behaviour is problematic, and this may be supported by parents or carers.
+Unless the impact of their sexual behaviour reaches the threshold for referral to Children’s Social Care, or crosses a criminal threshold, there is often no legal requirement for the child or family to accept help and it may be easier to ignore the problem than confront it.
+Denial is often used as a coping mechanism and is a normal response to a challenge specifically if it relates to something that is wrong or socially inacceptable.
+This is a common response to this issue and practitioners will need to be familiar with the proposed intervention if they are to encourage anyone to accept it.
+The offer of further work may be helpfully framed as an opportunity to understand how the child/young person came to be in a position where they behaved in a way that was considered to be problematic or abusive.